disaster-recovery-plan-cheat-sheet-IT-cybersecurity-Kotori-technologies-MSP-SMB

 Disaster Recovery

-You rely on your computer systems more than you think you do.
-If your laptops go down or your server malfunctions, you have to be prepared.
-With a disaster recovery plan, you can be sure that your system is updated and you get the most critical systems up and running as quickly as possible.
+Your computer systems are crucial.
+If your laptops go down or server malfunctions, you must be prepared.
+With a disaster recovery plan, you can be sure that your system is updated and critical systems up and running as quickly as possible.

 Your disaster recovery plan needs to consider such things as: